The Spending Review sets out the UK government’s plan for how public spending will deliver the people’s priorities over the next three years.

 Sixteen students from South Eastern Regional College (SERC) will be travelling from Northern Ireland to the USA, Turkmenistan and Japan, thanks to the Turing Scheme.
 Ken Webb, Principal/Chief Executive said: “We are delighted to have secured Turing Scheme funding in its inaugural year, underlining our commitment to international student mobility.
 About a quarter of our students are from disadvantaged backgrounds with many never having travelled abroad.
 The Turing Scheme will be invaluable in supporting SERC’s commitment to widening participation by providing a unique opportunity for those students that would otherwise be unable to avail of international travel or work/study experiences.”

-More information on funding for the 2022-23 academic year will be published in due course.
+More information on funding for the 2022 to 2023 academic year will be published in due course.

 To find out more about the funding awarded in the first year of the programme, visit our funding results page.